DongDongSunny/tron-docker-main/README.md

 ## Features

 ### 🚀 Quick Start for Single FullNode
-Easily deploy a single TRON FullNode connected to **Mainnet** or **NileNet** using Docker.
+Easily deploy a single TRON FullNode connected to **Mainnet** or **Testnet** using Docker.
 Follow the instructions to get your node up and running in minutes.

 ### 🔗 Private Chain Setup
 Set up your own private TRON blockchain network for development and testing.
 The provided configurations simplify deployment and management, making it ideal for custom use cases.